erietz/erietz.github.io/_posts/2022-12-13-incremental-backups.md

 up separately.
 Personally, I think this is much cleaner than a shell script with all of the bizarre quoting rules.

+I use [Syncthing](https://syncthing.net/) to sync the files I am currently working on from any machine into the home directory of the server.
+In this way I only need to back the server itself up.
+Files that I no longer need on every machine get archived to the second hard drive on the server and are shared over the network using Samba.

 ## Cronjob

 I set up a cron job to run the script every night at midnight.
 As I am backing